elainefirefly/phase-0-tracks/web_dev/request_cycle/http_requests.md

 |Harmless when clicking the back button | Data will be re-submitted when back button is clicked

 *Optional bonus question: What is a cookie (the technical kind, not the delicious kind)?
 How does it relate to HTTP requests?*
 A cookie is a small piece of data sent from a website and stored on the user's computer by the web browers while the user is browsing.
-The browser sends them back to the server with every request, introducing states into otherwise statless HTTP transactions.
+The browser sends them back to the server with every request, introducing states into otherwise stateless HTTP transactions.
 Without cookies, each retrieval of a web page or component of a web page would be an isolated event, largely unrelated to all other page views made by the user on the website.